Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: MMLU-Pro Results

 \section{MMLU-Pro Results}

-Table~\ref{tab:mmlu_pro} presents the per-domain results on MMLU-Pro. \modelname achieves the highest overall accuracy (36.6\%), with particularly strong gains in reasoning-intensive domains such as economics (+7.7\% over GRPO), biology (+11.4\%), and psychology (+5.1\%).
-Domains where performance is comparable to GRPO (e.g., health, chemistry) tend to rely more on factual retrieval than multi-step reasoning, consistent with our finding that the entropy-aware mechanism primarily benefits high-entropy decision points.
+Table~\ref{tab:mmlu_pro} presents the per-domain results on MMLU-Pro.
+Among the compared models, \modelname achieves the highest overall accuracy (36.6\%), with particularly strong gains in reasoning-intensive domains such as economics (+7.7\% over GRPO), biology (+11.4\%), and psychology (+5.1\%).
+Domains where performance is comparable to GRPO (e.g., health, chemistry) may rely more on factual retrieval than multi-step reasoning, in line with the possibility that the capacity-guided mechanism primarily benefits high-entropy decision points.